cheerful/freckle-apidocs/content/v2/invoices.md

     no_tax
     : *Optional* **string**
-    : The label for the section of the summary that outlines the dollar amounts in the invoice which do not have tax applied.
+    : The label for the section of the summary that outlines the amounts in the invoice which do not have tax applied.
 Defaults to "no tax".

     tax
     : *Optional* **string**